-Lodge Canyon and a New Anchor, Zion
+Lodge Canyon and New Anchors, Zion National Park, UT

 Working on the 2nd Edition of my Zion Canyoneering Guidebook, one of the 'benefits' of due diligence is that I 'get' to do all the canyons again at least once, to see how they are doing.
 Lodge Canyon was never a favorite, but, after two trips this spring, it is not so bad, really.
 Aniko The Hiker brought a gang up from the Phoenix area to do a few canyons, and invited me along for Lodge Canyon for their Sunday, get-away canyon.
 Last time I did the canyon, maybe 10 years ago, we used a small, not-long-for-this-world tree for the first rap... what was being used now?
 Bo at The Desert Rat had mentioned a 'cave' he always visits and I was anxious to find this interesting feature, too.